 When does the 2024 Iowa caucus end, and when did results for previous election years come in?

-Washington — The Iowa caucuses are set to get underway Monday evening, as the GOP presidential hopefuls set their sights on the Hawkeye State and the possibility of a first-in-the-nation boost to kick off the primary season.
-But exactly when a victor will emerge remains unclear.
+Washington — The presidential primary season kicked off Monday evening with the Iowa caucuses, as the GOP presidential hopefuls set their sights on the Hawkeye State and the possibility of a first-in-the-nation boost to kick off the primary season.
+But exactly when the bulk of the results will come in remains unclear.

 What time does the 2024 Iowa caucus end?

-The caucuses are set to begin at 7 p.m.
-CT and will likely conclude within an hour, when vote counting will commence.
-But timing differences are expected between the more than 1,600 precincts throughout the state that vary in size.
+The caucuses began around 7 p.m.
+CT and generally concluded within an hour, before vote counting commenced.
+But there were timing differences between the more than 1,600 precincts throughout the state because they differ in size.

 What time have results for past Iowa caucuses come in?